I know how to use rsync, but I dont want to mirror an exact copy of a directory

 Rsync used as is, will replace good files with corrupt ones so it is not an option.
 Having dayly copies gives me way more options with up to 365 undo’s for mission crytical files.

-option to list all the changed files, then copy those files to a new directory.
+As a cheap hack, you could run rsync with the --dry-run option to list all the changed files, then copy those files to a new directory.
 A better solution might be to use rsnapshot which acts like rsync with incremental backups.
 As a more complex and robust solution, consider using a filesystem like zfs and create daily snapshots of your filesystem instantly.

 Thank you for the great suggestions.